vahidkianfar/Mars-Rover-Project/README.md

 ## Menu:

-1. User can enter the instruction into file or read instruction from file:
+1. User can enter the instructions into file or read instructions from file:

 ![](https://github.com/vahidkianfar/Mars-Rover-Project/blob/master/Mars-Rover-Project/Gif/Rover-File.gif)